syanco/human_mobility_wildlife/docs/project_notes.md

   * For HR/UD - I actually think the time-invariant, stationary HR from an AKDE is not really what we want...  also it carries additional assumptions.
 But if we fit a dBBMM we get the UD, and can use Earth Movers Distance to compare between UDs.
     * Not positive but I think we can also fit a single dBBMM per year and chop up by ld period after the fact.
   * For niches - use spider plots to show relative contribution ot breadth and dissimilarity, and colored traces to show e.g., ld and per-ld

+###Annotations
+Pick up by running import and annotation steps in wf-mosey_env_BG.sh (after generate bg is complete on HPC)